NelsonMALGAS/NelsonMALGAS/README.md

  :rocket:Welcome to my GitHub profile!
 My name is <strong>Nelson Zongezile Malgas</strong>, and I'm currently a software engineering student at [CodeSpace Academy](https://www.google.com/search?gs_ssp=eJwFwTEOQEAQBdBoJQo30KjNJrNiHcEl5O_8oRKEAqf3Xll1axcCv_vUWSjF2MoTaBaZhqii6kyjPD3E86KJiEBGnmrb6dcB8wYG-vb-GkkW4w&q=codespace+academy&rlz=1C1GCEB_enZA1027ZA1027&oq=code&aqs=chrome.1.69i57j46i39i175i199i650j0i67i131i433i650j69i61l3j69i60l2.4123j0j7&sourceid=chrome&ie=UTF-8)

 🥰My passion for coding and software development has led me to pursue this exciting career path, and I'm thrilled to be learning and growing every day.
-So far, I've gained experience in HTML, CSS, and JavaScript, and I'm eager to delve into new technologies like GraphQL, Node.js, Nuxt.js, Git, and Netlify.
+So far, I've gained experience in HTML, CSS, and JavaScript, TypeScript, React , Bootstrap & Material UI.
+I'm eager to delve into new technologies like NextJS & NodeJS.
 I believe that keeping up with the latest tools and trends in software development is essential for staying competitive and producing high-quality work.

 📖As you browse my GitHub repositories, you'll see that I'm constantly working on new projects and refining my skills.